-- 1. Select level.fbx in the Project pane.

-- 2. Drag-and-drop level.fbx into the Scene pane.
+- 1. Select level.fbx in the Project pane. - 2.
+Drag-and-drop level.fbx into the Scene pane. - 3.
+Press Ctrl+S/Cmd+S to save the scene (or "File->Save Scene")

-- 3. In file menu, select "File ->

-Save Scene as..." to save the

-scene!
-File Edit Assets GameObject Compos
+File Edit Assets GameObject Compoi

 Assets

 - Industry-wide term for any files used in the game - For Unity, that's anything inside the Assets folder